 Wanna know how to sew bias tape with mitered corners?
 This tutorial will show you how to sew bias tape corners like a pro.
 I finally got my head around out the best way to sew double fold bias tape with mitered corners.
 Yay!
 I’m talking pretty, perfect mitered corners like this…

 Keep reading for step-by-step photos on the best way how to sew bias tape with mitered corners.
 I even made a little video for you to explain it super clearly.

 I volunteered to sew 30 placemats for my son Liam’s Montessori school.
 I know!
-It took waaay longer than I thought and the good news …no, the GREAT news …is that I have totally figured out how to properly sew bias tape!
+It took waaay longer than I thought and the good news …no, the GREAT news …is that I have totally figured out how to sew bias tape with mitered corners!
 I mean, I’ve used bias tape a lot before and I already wrote a tutorial on how to sew bias tape with mitered corners but this time, I changed a few things and also used an even better way to join the beginning and end together that makes a really teeny seam that you can barely see.

 The video tutorial is about 8 minutes because it includes everything about sewing on double-fold bias tape from start to finish.
 This video on how to sew bias tape with mitered corners includes:- where to start attaching the bias tape